Nivalyx/osu-wiki/wiki/Tournaments/OWC/2/en.md

 Time Zone: (...)
 ```

+2. Each team may only consist of players who share the same national flag.
-2. Registering a team that represents multiple countries are allowed under a discretion of the Tournament Management.
+   - Special exceptions may be made under the discretion of the Tournament Management.
 3. To ensure valid and serious registrations, every proposed team roster will be checked by the Tournament Management.
 4. All accepted teams will be announced in the discussion thread after the Registration Phase.
    - **A team should have at least 4 players registered in order to be eligible to participate.**
+5. Once
-5. Staff members are not eligible to participate as players in this tournament.
+6. Mappool selectors are not eligible to participate as players in this tournament.

 ### Match instructions